matn7/Google-Platform-Notes/gcp/StorageOnTheCloud.md

 - Use Nearline Storage.

 ```
-You would be tempted to answer Coldline Storage - but the correct answer is "Define a data retention policy.".
+You would be tempted to answer Coldline Storage - but the correct answer is "Define a data retention policy".
-Note there is no mention about the access to this data i.e. will it be access frequenctly or infrequenctly ?.
+Note there is no mention about the access to this data i.e. will it be access frequenctly or infrequenctly?
 By defining a retention policy - we ensure that the data is not deleted, as required by the regulation
 ```

 **Question 4: If you want to store 50 TB of Semi-Structure data which will be accessed using single key, what would you choose?**

-- Cloud BigQuery
+- Cloud BigQuery.
-- Cloud Spanner
+- Cloud Spanner.
-- Cloud SQL
+- Cloud SQL.
-- :white_check_mark: **Cloud BigTable**
+- :white_check_mark: **Cloud BigTable.**

 ```
 Big table supports semi-structured data which is accessed using row key and works well at dataset which are larger
 than 1 TB.
 Cloud SQL cannot scale upto 50 TB and works well on structured data.
-Cloud Spanner too works on
+Cloud Spanner too works on structured data.
-structured data.
 ```

 **Question 5: As a developer on a project using Bigtable for an IoT application, you will need to export data from Bigtable